Antibot : How to Expose Information Manipulation?

 Where: Kyiv, Ukraine.
 The venue will be disclosed to selected participants via email.

-The training will be focused on the methods of uncovering bots, fakes and manipulation campaigns (in particular, of Kremlin origin) based on the experience of Ukrainian and international experts.
+The training will be focused on the methods of uncovering bots, fakes, and manipulation campaigns (in particular, of Kremlin origin) based on the experience of Ukrainian and international experts.
+Training sessions will take place in Russian language.

-- Pavlo Belousov, an expert on digital security at DSS380/Internews-Ukraine.
+- Pavlo Belousov, expert on information security DSS380, Internews Ukraine (Ukraine).

 The selection of participants is held on a competitive basis taking into account candidate’s motivation and previous experience with the topic of propaganda and disinformation.